-4 tips for how to talk to kids about their art and ways to encourage their continued creativity and self confidence as artists.
+Here are 4 tips for how to talk to kids about their art.
+Plus ideas to encourage their continued creativity and self confidence as artists.

 Are you wondering how to talk to kids about their art?

 Maybe you find yourself saying, “Beautiful!” or “I love it!” every time your child brings you her latest drawing, simply because you don’t know what else to say.

 Here’s a quick guide to help you know what to say (and what NOT to say) the next time your child shares his artwork with you.

 How to Talk to Kids About Their Art